SCCapstone/Mesosphere/Readme.md

 The behavioral tests are in `/test/behavioral/`.

-Tests are initiated with `npm run test`.

 ## Testing Technology

-In some cases you need to install test runners, etc. TBD.
+Unit testing is done with the [Jest](https://jestjs.io) testing library.

 ## Running Tests

-TBD, contingent upon completion of available tests.
+Unit tests are run with `npm run test`.

 # Authors